 I was sent a couple of gorgeous glasses from my cousin who had split up items from my Aunt Eddie and Aunt Patsy’s estate.
 Sadly one of them was broken in transit so of course I wanted it more than ever.
 I could tell the shape of the glass and it was unique so through some research I discovered that it was called a ‘champagne coupe’ and that one of the early uses was for serving Manhattans.
 The perfect opportunity was at hand to feature this storied cocktail during a ‘Mad Men’ party a group of bloggers decided to throw to commemorate the final season of the television show that starts this coming week.
 I wanted to make a traditional cocktail of the era and I wanted it in the right glass, doggone it!
-Nothing else would do for this Mad Men Manhattan and Mushroom Pâté!
+Nothing else would do for serving this Classic Manhattan with Mushroom Pâté!

 I searched high and low; I went online and found some by Kate Spade, she of the overpriced designer category, and others by Waterford, still overpriced but a name that I would more proudly attribute to my stemware.
 I finally found the perfect reasonably priced glasses by Libbey (remember, I just wanted them for a couple of photos) but I was not interested in an entire case.
 Drat!!
 Finally, feeling a bit desperate, I decided to contact my favorite restaurant and see if they had one I could borrow.
 I can not deny that once I get it in my head that I want something done a certain way I am most definitely a woman on a mission!